phoenixframework/phoenix/guides/authn_authz/scopes.md

 While the `mix phx.gen.auth` automatically generates a scope, scopes can also be defined manually.
 This can be useful, for example, to retrofit an existing application with scopes or to define scopes that are not tied to a user.

 For this example, we will implement a custom scope that gives each session its own scope.
 While this might not be useful in most real-world applications as created resources would be inaccessible as soon as the session ends, it is a good example to understand how scopes work.
+See the following section for an example on how to augment an existing scope with organizations (teams, companies, or similar).

 First, let's define our scope module `lib/my_app/scope.ex`: